Turgut Özal: Political career

 The military junta under Kenan Evren appointed him state minister and deputy prime minister in charge of economic affairs until July 1982.

-Prime Ministry era (1983–1989)
+Prime Ministership (1983–1989)

 In the parliamentary elections of 1977 he became a candidate for the National Salvation Party (MSP) on the insistence of his brother, but did not succeed.
 On 20 May 1983 he founded the Motherland Party (Anavatan Partisi) and became its leader.
 His party won the elections and he formed the government to become the 19th Prime minister on 13 December 1983.
 In 1987 he again became prime minister after winning elections.
+During his tenure as a prime minister he was involved in shaping the foreign economic relations of Turkey and with his support the Foreign Economic Relations Board of Turkey (DEİK) was established in 1986.
+He also began to take delegations of business leaders on his foreign trips.

-He became the head of the transformation of the social and economic outlook of Turkey which led by the Motherland Party due to the wider global trend of neoliberal transformation with anti-labor-union discourses.
+He became the head of the transformation of the social and economic outlook of Turkey which was led by the Motherland Party due to the wider global trend of neoliberal transformation with anti-labor-union discourses.

 Assassination attempt

 On 18 June 1988 he survived an assassination attempt during the party congress.
 One bullet wounded his finger while another bullet missed his head.
 The assassin, Kartal Demirağ, was captured and sentenced to life imprisonment but pardoned by Özal in 1992.
 Demirağ was allegedly a Counter-Guerrilla, contracted by the movement's hawkish leader, General Sabri Yirmibeşoğlu.
 Two months later, Yirmibeşoğlu became the Secretary-General of the National Security Council.
 During Yirmibeşoğlu's tenure as secretary general, Özal heard about the allegations of Yirmibeşoğlu's role in the affair and forced him into retirement.
 In late 2008, Demirağ was re-tried by the Ankara 11th Heavy Penal Court and sentenced to twenty years in prison.
 In 2013 Özal's son Ahmet Özal said that several months before the assassination attempt Özal had survived a plane incident in which his official plane lost an engine and crash-landed.
 The manufacturer later reported a 95% probability that the plane would have exploded under the circumstances present.